CONCEPTUALIZING STREAM ECOSYSTEM RESTORATION:

 FOREST SERVICE ROADS & THE RESTORATION OF SALMON SPAWNING HABITAT

-Primary concerns crucial to spawning bed conservation and restoration are identified, including: soil erosion and fine particle deposition, the effects of abiotic stream variables, and an altered stream hydrological regime.
+Primary concerns crucial to spawning bed conservation and restoration are identified and discussed, including: soil erosion and fine particle deposition, the effects of abiotic stream variables, and an altered stream hydrological regime.
 This paper communicates the need and provides support for a more refined and process-based approach to management practices and regulation development.
 Adarshana Thapa and Ellen Zhang, Master of Land and Water Systems graduate students, contributed to this work.